smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 ```solidity
 {% include samples/Tutorials/HelloWorld.sol %}
 ```

 <div class="remix-callout">
-  <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/Tutorials/HelloWorld.sol" target="_blank" class="cl-button--ghost">Deploy this contract using Remix ↗</a>
+  <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/Tutorials/HelloWorld.sol" target="_blank" >Deploy using Remix</a>
+  <a href="../deploy-your-first-contract/" >What is Remix?</a>
 </div>

 ## Define the Version of Solidity

 The first thing that every Solidity file must have is the Solidity version definition.
 The version HelloWorld.sol is using is 0.8.7, defined by `pragma solidity 0.8.7;`

 You can see the latest versions of the Solidity compiler [here](https://github.com/ethereum/solc-bin/blob/gh-pages/bin/list.txt/?target=_blank).
-You may also notice Solidity files containing definitions with multiple versions of Solidity:
+You might also notice Solidity files containing definitions with multiple versions of Solidity:

 ```solidity
 pragma solidity >=0.7.0 <0.9.0;